CALL FOR APPLICATIONS CLOSED

 2019 SUMMER INTERNSHIPS IN INNOVATION & AGING

 It’s that time again!
-The Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest is excited to offer students enrolled in healthcare professions programs (at the undergraduate level: nursing, medicine, social work, pharmacy, food and nutrition, kinesiology, health sciences, gerontology; at the college level, **therapeutic recreation) the opportunity to gain knowledge and experience in a long-term care teaching home through a paid summer internship.
+The Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest is excited to offer students enrolled in post-secondary healthcare professions programs (nursing, medicine, social work, pharmacy, food and nutrition, kinesiology, health sciences, gerontology, **therapeutic recreation) the opportunity to gain knowledge and experience in a long-term care teaching home through a paid summer internship.

 Over 7 weeks, successful candidates will actively participate in small group learning focused on aging, clinical issues in gerontology, evaluation techniques and interprofessional competencies.
 Interns will engage in, and further their understanding of, the practice setting by learning alongside healthcare providers, attending clinical rounds, being paired with a resident and engaging in arts-based and game-based learning.